Priddis Millarville Fair

 about the fair

 NOTE: Anyone can exhibit but you must pre-register.
-The online registration link will be posted here when available.
+The online registration link will be posted here.

 All exhibits will be judged (or timed for Gymkhana) with ribbons and prize money awarded.